nakhli/MonkeyOrm/README.md

 ```

 # Stream Read
 Instead of bulk fetching query results in memory, they are wrapped in an enumerable for lazy evaluation.
-Items are loaded from the databse one at a time when the result is actually enumerated.
+Items are loaded from the databse when the result is actually enumerated, one at a time.

 Here is an example where results are streamed from the database to a file on disk:
 ```csharp